bjerrep/obsoleta/README.md

 ## Search paths

 Obsoleta currently have no concept of a default search path and it will fall over if none is given.
 Search paths can be specified on the command line using '--path' and/or in the configuration file.
 All paths are concatenated to a single list which is traversed at each invocation (no caching, at least not yet).
 The configuration file have a 'paths' which is just a json array, and a 'env_paths' string which is shell expanded (it can contain environment variables in $ style).
 Both '--path' and 'env_paths' can be : separated lists.

+## Slots

+Slots is a way to deal with the fact that once the 'arch' attibute is actually used for different architectures then a straight forward package files used so far on this page won't cut it.
+A use case could be that a developer working on multiple architectures decides to check out the same repository once for each architecture.
+This could lead to the following file structure:

+	├── a_x86
+	├── a_x68_64
+	├── b_x86
+	├── b_x68_64
+	├── c_x86
+	└── c_x68_64

+This will result in the same obsoleta.json file (from the SCM) in multiple directories and obsoleta will complain about duplicate packages.

+The current solution is to add a new file alongside obsoleta.json called obsoleta.key defining the so-called slot that the current directory represents.
+This key file should then -not- be in the SCM.
+How the key file is made say by a CI that is about to make a clean rebuild should be implemented in the local toolchain.
+A slotted obsoleta.json and a matching key file could look like

+**obsoleta.json**

+	{
+	  "base": {
+	    "name": "b",
+	    "version": "0.1.2"
+	  },
+	  "key1": {
+	    "arch": "x86_64"
+	  },
+	  "key2": {
+	    "version": "0.1.3",
+	    "arch": "x86"
+	  }
+	}

+**obsoleta.key**

+	{
+	  "key": "key2"
+	}

+What happens is that the package definition used by obsoleta will be the 'base' dictionary with additions or rewrites from the given slot.
+From the above this will yield

+	{
+	    "name": "b",
+	    "version": "0.1.3",
+	    "arch": "x86"
+	}

+If building for multiple architectures is done in a single directory then the key file suddenly becomes dynamic according to the current architecture.
+This will probably open a new can of problems that someone should think a little deeper about....

 ## Build support